 To award experience for this adventure, add up the values for the objectives accomplished.
-Then assign the experience award.
+Then assign the discretionary roleplaying experience award.
+The roleplaying award should be given for consistent character portrayal and contribution to the fun of the game.
+You can award different roleplaying amounts to different characters.

 Award the total value (objectives plus roleplaying) to each character.